-- 1. It is required for all volunteers and employed staff members to attend Safe Sanctuary training every year. - 2.
-All employed staff and volunteers shall attend a Safe Sanctuary training session within 90 days of their first day of service as administered by the church.
+- 1. All volunteers and employed staff members are required to be Safe Sanctuary trained every year.
+First time trainees must attend a "live" training session.
+"Live" sessions are scheduled frequently.
+Check the website for training dates, times and locations. www.mceachernumc.org - 2.
+All employed staff and volunteers shall attend a Safe Sanctuary training session within 60 days of their first day of service as administered by the church and prior to any off site trips.
 If there is not a training session scheduled within this time frame, a training video will be provided in the interim to be viewed at church. - 3.
-Each employed staff member and volunteer will receive a copy of this policy and are required to sign a statement certifying receipt.
+Each employed staff member and volunteer attending a "live" class will receive a copy of this policy and are required to sign a statement certifying receipt.
+Additionally, each trainee attending a "live" class is required to complete a Background Consent form.
+Background checks will be updated every three years.
 Record of abuse training and signed statement will be kept on file in the administrative office. - 4.
 Background reports are confidential.
-Staff reports and volunteer reports are filed by the Executive Pastor.
+Staff reports and volunteer reports are received and filed by the Sr. Associate Pastor.